OtabekAbduvaliyev/Sado-website/README.md

 Local Processing: Audio for "Live" mode is streamed directly to Google's API and not stored on any third-party server besides Google.
 Local Storage: Your history (audio and text) is stored entirely in your browser's IndexedDB.
 Clearing browser data will delete your history.
 📜 License
-MIT License © 2025 MatozAI
+MIT License © 2025 Sado